xDec0de/SkyUtils/CONTRIBUTING.md

 ## Requirements

-MCUtils is built to have the lowest amount of requirements / dependencies possible, however, you still need some things:
+SkyUtils is built to have the lowest amount of requirements / dependencies possible, however, you still need some things:

 - A Java 17 or later JDK
-- Maven, 3.8.6 has been used to compile MCUtils, however, it might work with previous versions
+- Maven, 3.8.6 has been used to compile SkyUtils, however, it might work with previous versions

 ## Adding new features

-You are more than welcome to add new features to MCUtils, however, please do it in a way that makes sense, remember that this changes don't only affect you and your plugins but also every plugin using MCUtils.
+You are more than welcome to add new features to SkyUtils, however, please do it in a way that makes sense, remember that this changes don't only affect you and your plugins but also every plugin using SkyUtils.

 You must be able to justify your changes in your PR description, if you are not able to do so, it is a clear indicator that you are on the wrong track.